Zig

 While Zig has a relatively small learning curve compared to other low-level programming languages, it's not necessarily beginner-friendly.
 Developers with experience in C or other low-level languages may find it easier to pick up, but it may be more challenging for beginners who are new to programming.

 The improvements in language simplicity relate to flow control, function calls, library imports, variable declaration and Unicode support.
-Additionally, the language does not make use of macros or preprocessor instructions.
-Features adopted from modern languages include the addition of compile-time generic types, allowing functions to work on a variety of data, along with a small set of new compiler directives to allow access to the information about those types using reflection.
+Further, the language makes no use of macros or preprocessor instructions.
+Features adopted from modern languages include the addition of compile time generic programming data types, allowing functions to work on a variety of data, along with a small set of new compiler directives to allow access to the information about those types using reflective programming (reflection).

 Another set of additions to Zig is intended to improve code safety.
-Like C, Zig does not include garbage collection and memory handling is manual.
-To help eliminate the potential errors that arise in such systems, it includes option types and simple syntax for using them.
-A testing framework is also built into the language.
+Like C, Zig omits garbage collection, and memory management is manual.
+To help eliminate the potential errors that arise in such systems, it includes option types, a simple syntax for using them, and a unit testing framework built into the language.

 GitHub Topics